-Scabies is a skin disease caused by an external parasite (mite) which is characterized by severe swelling that affects the growth of pigs.
+Mange is a skin disease caused by an external parasite (mite) which is characterized by severe swelling which affects pig growth.

 Alternative names: Sarcoptic mange, Sarcoptes scabiei, scabies

-- They shake their ears.
+- Pigs shake their ears.

-In case of chronic disease:
+With chronic disease:

 Causes / Contributing Factors